Criticism of the Book of Abraham: Joseph Smith papyri and Kirtland Egyptian papers

-Smith believed and taught that the papyri had been written by Biblical patriarchs themselves, and not by a later Egyptian scribe or a Jewish redactor.
+Smith taught that the papyri had been written by Biblical patriarchs themselves, and not by a later Egyptian scribe or a Jewish redactor.
 In the article "Truth Will Prevail" published in the Latter Day Saint movement newspaper Times and Seasons, Smith wrote, "The Book of Abraham [was] written by his [i.e. Abraham's] own hand, upon papyrus".
 Josiah Quincy said that upon a meeting with Smith, "some parchments inscribed with hieroglyphics were then offered us.
 They were preserved under glass and handled with great respect.
 'That is the handwriting of Abraham, the father of the Faithful,' said the prophet."

 Smith began the translation of the Book of Abraham as early as July 1835, and completed through Abraham 2:19 by the end of that year.
 The rest was most likely completed in early 1842.
 When translating the book, Smith dictated, and Warren Parrish, Phelps, and Frederick G. Williams served as his scribes.
-The complete work was first published serially in Times and Seasons in 1842, and it was later canonized in 1880 by the LDS Church as part of its Pearl of Great Price.
+The complete work was first published serially in Times and Seasons in 1842, and it was later canonized in 1880 by The Church of Jesus Christ of Latter-day Saints as part of its Pearl of Great Price.

-The papyrus and mummies were presumed lost in the Great Chicago Fire in 1871, but 11 sections of the papyri were rediscovered in the New York Metropolitan Museum of Art in 1966 and acquired by the LDS Church.
+The papyrus and mummies were presumed lost in the Great Chicago Fire in 1871, but 11 sections of the papyri were rediscovered in the New York Metropolitan Museum of Art in 1966 and acquired by The Church of Jesus Christ of Latter-day Saints.
 Three of these fragments were designated Joseph Smith Papyri (JSP) I, X, and XI.
 Other fragments, designated JSP II, IV, V, VI, VII, and VIII, are thought by critics to be the Book of Joseph to which Smith referred when first examining the text.
-A twelfth fragment was discovered in the LDS Church Historian's office and was dubbed the "Church Historian's Fragment".
+A twelfth fragment was discovered in the Church Historian's office and was dubbed the "Church Historian's Fragment".
 Disclosed by the church in 1968, the fragment was designated JSP IX by scholars.
 Although there is some debate about how much of the papyrus collection is missing, there is broad agreement that the recovered papyri are indeed portions of Smith's original purchase, partly based on the fact that they were pasted onto paper which had "drawings of a temple and maps of the Kirtland, Ohio area" on the back, as well as the fact that they were accompanied by an affidavit by Emma Smith, stating that they had been in the possession of Joseph Smith.